hackscholar/save-our-foods/README.md

 ### Purchase/Buy Items

-When a buyer wants to purchase an item from a seller, the system automatically sends an email notification to the seller.
+When a buyer wants to purchase an item from a seller, the system automatically sends an email notification to the seller via SMTP (Gmail works great with an app password).

-Add the Resend environment variables:
+Add the SMTP environment variables:

 ```
-RESEND_API_KEY=<your-resend-api-key>
-RESEND_FROM_EMAIL=<your-verified-email@yourdomain.com>
+SMTP_HOST=smtp.gmail.com
+SMTP_PORT=587
+SMTP_SECURE=false          # set to true when using port 465
+SMTP_USER=yourapp@gmail.com
+SMTP_PASS=your_app_password   # never commit this!
+SMTP_FROM_EMAIL="SaveMyFoods <yourapp@gmail.com>"
 ```

-> ⚠️ You need to verify your sender email address in Resend before sending emails.
-For development, you can use `onboarding@resend.dev` as the default sender.
+> ⚠️ Gmail requires you to generate an App Password before SMTP will accept logins.
+The `Reply-To` header is set to the buyer's address, so when sellers press reply the message goes straight to the interested buyer.

 - **Endpoint:** `POST /api/items/buy`
 - **Body:**